 Retailers can emphasize this difference to shoppers wondering whether a mainstream gluten-free product is just as good as an organic or natural brand.

 In the end, perhaps the future of gluten free is an even wider-spread convergence of taste and health benefits.
-Indeed, Radi sees future potential in the market for delicious and nutritious products.
+Indeed, Radi sees future potential in the market for delicious and nutritious products on a gluten free food list.
 He states, “There’s always an opportunity to continue to improve on both fronts, offering even better tasting products while improving the nutritional content using simple, wholesome and nutritious ingredients.”
 WF

 1. SPINS, “Gluten-Free: Trend Highlights,” www.expowest.com/ew12/CUSTOM/Uploads/Gluten-free_Kerry_Watson.pdf, accessed June 18, 2013.